coertklaver/solve-it/CONTRIBUTING.md

 # Contributing to SOLVE-IT

-THIS DOCUMENT IS UNDER DEVELOPMENT

-There is a document "SOLVE-IT for researchers" is a useful related resource.
-Available [here](https://github.com/SOLVE-IT-DF/solve-it-education/tree/main/guide-for-researchers)
+There is a document "SOLVE-IT for researchers" which provides additional details.
+It is available [here](https://github.com/SOLVE-IT-DF/solve-it-education/tree/main/guide-for-researchers).

-A style guide (in progress) is available [here](STYLE_GUIDE.md)
+A style guide (in progress) is available [here](STYLE_GUIDE.md).

 ## Introduction